kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 It listens on a port for gRPC connections from the KAS.
 This port would be for forwarding traffic to the appropriate cluster.
 It should have an administrative port speaking https.
-The administrative port serves the liveness probe and metrics.
+The administrative port serves metrics and (optional) debug/pprof handlers.
+It should have a health check port, serving liveness and readiness probes.
 The liveness probe prevents a partially broken cluster where the KAS cannot connect to the cluster.
-This port also serves pprof debug commands and monitoring data for the proxy.
+The readiness probe indicates that at least one Konnectivity Agent is connected.

 ### Direct Connection